From the Director

 2016-17 School Choice Transportation Renewals

-The Transportation Department has sent School Choice Transportation requests home with Choice with Transportation students already receiving transportation in February 2016.
+The Transportation Department will soon send School Choice Transportation requests home with Choice with Transportation students already receiving transportation in February 2016.
 Requests that are received by March 31, 2015 will receive priority consideration.
 Others will be considered as bus rosters solidify, possibly not until after the start of the 2016-17 school year.
 Download an Elementary School Choice Transportation Request HERE.

 2016-17 Transportation Accommodation Requests